-I’m Robert, a 1st year historian and your LGBT+ Officer for 2017/2018.
+I’m Lillian, a 2nd year historian and your LGBT+ Officer for 2017/2018.
 As your LGBT+ Officer, I am responsible for all self-identifying LGBT+ people in College.
 It is essential that members of the community have a happy and safe time here, which I aim to ensure through events and campaigns, as well as offering welfare support for anyone who needs it.

 This year I will be playing a role in the creation of the consent workshops in Freshers’ Week to ensure they are not heteronormative or transphobic.
 I also hope to organise a selection of events, in association with the College’s LGBT+ Society, 1TQ.
 Throughout the year, I will relay any information of university wide events via email.

 I’m always available to chat to anyone, regardless of self-identification.
 I have welfare drop-in sessions in my room once a week (just send me an email), as well as being contactable via email for other matters, or through the LGBT+ Officer pidge.
 Anything spoken to me will be in confidence and we can work together to take appropriate action.

 CLICK HERE for the LGBT+ Welfare page.

 Women’s Officer – Rebecca Metzer

 I’m this college’s women’s officer, here to provide support and welfare for all non-binary and self-identifying female students of this college.